 How to Use It Step by Step

-- Define your brand mood: choose direction words like modern, elegant, playful, minimal, or bold.
+- Define your brand mood: choose a few direction words like modern, elegant, soft, playful, minimal, earthy, or bold.

-- Assign color roles: primary, secondary, accent, and neutral.
+- Assign color roles: decide what is primary, secondary, accent, and neutral.

-- Apply in Canva and site assets: reuse hex codes across templates, covers, and CTAs.
+- Apply the palette in Canva and site assets: reuse the same hex codes instead of improvising every time.

 Use Cases for Small Business and Personal Brands